-- 8. Type the host name (or domain name) that your Dynamic DNS service provider gave you. - 9.
-Type the user name for your Dynamic DNS account.
+- 7. Select the URL for your Dynamic DNS service provider. - 8.
+IN the Host Name field, type the host name (or domain name) that your Dynamic DNS service provider gave you. - 9.
+In the User Name field, type the user name for your Dynamic DNS account.
 This name is the name that you use to log in to your account, not your host name. - 10.
-Type the password (or key) for your Dynamic DNS account. - 11.
+In the Password field, type the password (or key) for your Dynamic DNS account. - 11.
 Click the Apply button.